sag111/COVID-19-tweets-Russia/README.md

 Contributions
 ---
-Thanks to @naumov-al for adding this dataset.
+Thanks to [@naumov-al](https://github.com/naumov-al) for adding this additional materials.